iouraili/SalmRNAseq/README.md

 # SalmRNAseq
-A pipeline for rapid and accurate transcript quantification for PE RNAseq samples with UMIs using Salmon
+A pipeline for rapid and accurate transcript quantification for PE bulk-RNAseq samples with UMIs using Salmon